xdamah/swagger-xdamah-examples/README.md

 ```

-### Any limitations ###
+### What is known  WIP ###

-Its not really a limitation.
-More of a incomplete work thats in progress- WIP.
-Initially was coding the validations using custom code entirely.
+a) Initially was coding the validations using custom code entirely.
 Later thought it better to reuse https://bitbucket.org/atlassian/swagger-request-validator/  Have been working around some of its current limitations.
 For example- For json meadiatype there is good validation support.
 Have added support for xml media type requests to be validated using just swagger specifications by extending its behaviour.
 This can be done in multiple ways.
 Used a valid quick approach for now.
 Have more thoughts on how it can be taken further.
 For the other mediatypes this is WIP on my part.
+If this goes well overall can put effort in that direction.

-Am currently working with Swagger 3.0.
+b) Am currently working with Swagger 3.0.
 The external swagger examples - are being merged in to the final swagger specifications as part of a value add in this library.
 Once this is upgraded to Swagger 3.1 this extra programmatic feature  wont be needed because 3.1 is supposed to take care of that.

+c) In the example projects also demonstrate form and multi-part form submission.
+This gets interesting especially when the forms have nested models and nested array type models.
+This is working.
+There is however room for making this a bit more flexible.
+Eg - should "." be used to traverse to a nested bean.
+What about for eg "/", Similarly more variations on how to identify indexing.
+Can be done.

 Am sure there are more limitations/WIPs.
 Hope to improve as they are seen.